Corinella Township & TouristInformation

 Above: Steps to the sandy swimming beach at O'Connor Road

-Corinella enjoys a safe sandy swimming beach!
-O'Connor Rd To Noresmens Rd
+Corinella enjoys a sandy swimming beach! enter from O'Connor Rd To Noresmens Rd

 With a stairway at the end of O'Connor road providing easy access to this sandy beach you can easily take a relaxing swim here or enjoy a walk along the Corinella beach to Norsemens road or continue on to Coronet Bay beach or return along the defined Corinella walking track among coastal banksia and she oaks all the while being treated to beautiful blue wrens flitting about this serene seaside bush track setting and you will also be treated to many water bird species on display in the small freshwater lake here on the walking track while you take time out at the picnic tables, set up alongside for your enjoyment of the area.